pypa/packaging.python.org/source/specifications/index-hosted-attestations.rst

 sources of signed time (such as an :rfc:`3161` Time Stamping Authority or a `Roughtime <https://blog.cloudflare.com/roughtime>`__ server).

-Attestation objects are versioned; this PEP specifies version 2.
+Attestation objects are versioned; this document specifies version 2.
 Each version is tied to a single cryptographic suite to minimize unnecessary cryptographic agility.
 In both versions 1 & 2, the suite is as follows: